TejasVarute/Notes/JWT.md

 - JWT is a self-contained way to securely transmit data and information between two parties using JSON object.
 - JSON Web Tokens can be trusted because each JWT can be digitally signed, which in return allows the server to know if the JWT has been changed at all.
 - JWT should be used when dealing with authorization.
-- JWT is a greate way for information to be exchanged between the server and client.
+- JWT is a great way for information to be exchanged between the server and client.

 ---